alf-p-steinbach/Expressive-Cpp/README.md

 the raw C++ terminology: the C and C++ terminology is to call all routines &ldquo;functions&rdquo;.
 The Expressive C++ pseudo keywords `$proc` and `$func` are there to let you much more clearly communicate the *intended kind* of function declaration.
+No doubt about whether `empty` empties or checks.
+If it's a `$proc` then it empties, and if it's a `$func`, then it checks.

 If you intend that a function should be a command, use `$proc`.
 If you intend instead that it should produce an expression result, whose type you will specify with `->`*`Type`* after the function head, use `$func`.

-Only if really intend to have an automatically deduced return type, as in the (de-) motivating example above, use raw `auto`, which has mnemonic value that way.
+Only if you really intend to have a C++14 automatically deduced return type, as in the (de-) motivating example above, use raw `auto`, which has mnemonic value that way; &ldquo;automatic&rdquo;.

 For the purpose of high level source code, as opposed to writing assembly code, is primarily to communicate the intended meaning *to human readers*.